 The Relevance of a Good Content

-Digital streaming platforms such as Netflix and Hulu significantly shaken up the landscape of TV.
-The impact of such drastic alteration and introduction of a totally differed competitor might seem like a serious threat to TV.
+Digital streaming platforms such as Netflix and Hulu have significantly shaken up the landscape of TV.
+The impact of such drastic alteration and introduction of a totally different competitor might seem like a serious threat to TV.
 However, the TV industry embraced such change and considered the shift a chance to innovate, create, and go out of the box.
-The TV entertainment sector is giving a lot of focus on their contents.
+The TV entertainment sector is giving a lot of focus on their content.